WonderBattle/DAT250-Assigment5/project-report.md

 ## Project Overview

 This assignment extends the poll application by integrating **Redis (Valkey)** as an in-memory data store.
-We successfully installed Redis locally, verified its operation through the CLI (`redis-cli`), and explored Redis datatypes such as **Strings**, **Sets**, and **Hashes**.
+I successfully installed Redis locally, verified its operation through the CLI (`redis-cli`), and explored Redis datatypes such as **Strings**, **Sets**, and **Hashes**.

-Two specific use cases were implemented and tested:
+Three specific use cases were implemented and tested:

 1. **Tracking logged-in users** using Redis Sets.
 2. **Storing and updating poll vote counts** using Redis Hashes.
+3. **Implementing a cache for poll results**: vote counts are now cached in Redis, avoiding repeated aggregation queries against the relational database.

-Additionally, we reproduced these same tests in **Java** using the Jedis library, ensuring that the application can interact programmatically with Redis.
+Additionally, I reproduced these same tests in **Java** using the Jedis library, ensuring that the application can interact programmatically with Redis.
+The cache implementation was integrated directly into the application’s `PollManager` and exposed via REST endpoints.

 ---